SAFFRON MUSEUM

 In the Saffron Museum, visitors learn interesting facts about the cultivation of saffron.

-Mund is the only place in Switzerland where this precious spice is still grown according to centuries-old tradition.
-Some 18,000 square metres of the prized “Crocus Sativus” is grown on a stunning, sunny high plateau.
-It is difficult to imagine how much hard work and patience is required for every single saffron blossom.
+Mund is the only place in Switzerland where the precious spice of saffron is still cultivated today according to centuries of tradition.
+The precious "Crocus sativus" grows on an area of around 18,000 square metres on the beautiful and sunny high plateau.
+A lot of patience and hard work goes into every single saffron flower.

-Between 30 and 1,000 flowers are picked per day during the harvest months of October and November.
-The stigmas are then plucked from the blossoms and the prized spice is born.
-Mund’s saffron guild painstakingly produces between one and four kilograms of saffron every year.
-It becomes clear why everyone is running after Mund’s “red gold”.
+Between 30 and 1,000 flowers are harvested daily during the season in October and November.
+The precious spice is extracted from the pistils of their flowers.
+Every year, the Munder saffron guild produces between one and four kilos of saffron in painstaking manual work.
+Now it is clear why everyone is buzzing about the "red gold" from Mund.

 Good to know